 Charlotte is a Certified Tensegrity Facilitator (Level II) and has been practicing Tensegrity since 2012.
-She participated in the iEvolve programme in 2011, and subsequently took part in all of the programmes the Institute had to offer.
-She has worked in the Charity Sector since 2011, and has worked with Concord Institute since 2019.
+She participated in the iEvolve programme in 2011 and subsequently took part in all of the programmes the Institute had to offer.
+She has worked in the Charity Sector since 2011 and for Concord Institute since 2019.
 She lives in Hackney, East London.

 Charlotte Hopper facilitates: